warmist/scripts/docs/gui/civ-alert.rst

 -------

 The position of the "Activate civilian alert" button that appears when the squads panel is open is configurable via `gui/overlay`.
-The button will also show you the current target burrow and give you hyperlink targets to quickly launch `gui/civ-alert` for configuration.
+The overlay panel also gives you a way to launch `gui/civ-alert` if you need to change which burrow civilians should be gathering at.

 Technical notes
 ---------------